-The aim of this website is to provide information about the Tarlov Cyst disease and it is designed for educational and informational purposes.
+This website aims to provide information about the Tarlov Cyst disease, and it is designed for educational and informational purposes.
 Here you will find news and personal experiences about this medical condition.

 Tarlov cysts, also known as perineurial cysts or sacral nerve root cysts.
 They are named for neurologist Isadore M. Tarlov, who described them in 1938.

 They are dilations of the nerve root sheaths and are abnormal sacs filled with cerebrospinal fluid (hereafter referred to as CSF) that can cause a progressively painful radiculopathy (nerve pain).
-The fluid in the cyst can put pressure on the nerve inside and on the adjacent nerve roots and cause debilitating symptoms.
+The fluid in the cyst can put pressure on the nerve inside and on the adjacent nerve roots, and it causes debilitating symptoms.

-They are located most prevalently in spinal canal of S1 to S4 region of vertebrae and can be distinguished from other meningeal cysts by nerve-fiber filled walls.
-Perineural cysts can form in any section of the spine, some patients have cysts at more than one location of the spine, including cervical, thoracic, lumbar, and sacral.
+They are located most prevalently in the spinal canal of the S1 to S4 region of vertebrae and can be distinguished from other meningeal cysts by nerve-fibre-filled walls.
+Perineural cysts can form in any section of the spine; some patients have cysts at more than one location of the spine, including cervical, thoracic, lumbar, and sacral.
 Multiple Tarlov cysts are not uncommon.

-The cyst is the nerve and therefore cannot be cut out.
+The cyst is in the nerve and therefore cannot be cut out.

 These cysts are often detected incidentally during MRI, CT and Myelogram scans for other medical conditions.
 Tarlov Cysts are relatively common when compared to other neurological cysts..
 Although originally believed by Tarlov to be asymptomatic lesions, these cysts, when present in the sacral neural canal and foramina, have since been found to cause a variety of symptoms.

-The annual incidence of perineural cysts is estimated at approximately 5%, although large cysts that cause symptoms are relatively rare with annual incidence estimated at less than 1/2,000.
+The annual incidence of perineural cysts is estimated at approximately 5%, although large cysts that cause symptoms are relatively rare, with an annual incidence estimated at less than 1/2,000.
 Women are affected more frequently than men.

 Causes of Tarlov Cyst

-The cause of these cysts is still unknown, there are several hypotheses proposed regarding the formation of Tarlov Cysts, including: inflammation within the nerve root cysts followed by inoculation of fluids (epidurals), developmental or congenital origin, trauma.
-Some incidents or conditions that might potentially cause the asymptomatic cysts to become symptomatic are traumatic injuries such as falls, automobile accidents , heavy lifting, childbirth.
+The cause of these cysts is still unknown; there are several hypotheses proposed regarding the formation of Tarlov Cysts, including: inflammation within the nerve root cysts followed by inoculation of fluids (epidurals), developmental or congenital origin, and trauma.
+Some incidents or conditions that might potentially cause the asymptomatic cysts to become symptomatic are traumatic injuries such as falls, automobile accidents, heavy lifting, and childbirth.
 Trauma to the spinal cord, an increase in the CSF pressure, or a blockage of the CSF can result in cyst formation.

 Symptoms